 The idea is that the more coins you stake, the more motivated you will be to ensure the system remains secure.
-If a forger did attempt to hack the network or process a malicious transaction, the forger would lose all of their stake as a punishment!
+If a forger did attempt to hack the network or process a malicious transaction, the forger would lose all of their stakes as a punishment!

 The Ouroboros model that Cardano uses is really good because unlike other Proof of Stake blockchains, there is no minimum amount that you have to stake.

 So, you now know how the two blockchains verify transactions.
 The final part of my ‘Cardano vs Ethereum’ guide is going to talk about how the projects have performed so far, as well as what the future holds for them.
-First though, check out the below comparison table to recap on some of the things I have spoken about above.
+First, though, check out the below comparison table to recap on some of the things I have spoken about above.